swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 In practice this is not a problem, because the parameters are guaranteed to succeed being cast to `SerializationRequirement` at runtime thanks to the compile-time guarantee about parameters of distributed methods.

-### Hardcoding the distributed runtime to make use of Codable
+### Hardcoding the distributed runtime to make use of `Codable`

-`Codable` is a great, useful, and relatively flexible protocol allowing for serialization of Swift native types, however it may not always be the best serialization system available.
+`Codable` is a great, useful, and relatively flexible protocol allowing for serialization of Swift native types.
+However, it may not always be the best serialization system available.
 For example, we currently do not have a great binary serialization format that works with `Codable`, or perhaps some developers just really want to use a 3rd party serialization format such as protocol buffers, SBE or something entirely custom.

 The additional complexity of the configurable `SerializationRequirement` is pulling its weight, and we are not interested in closing down the system to just use Codable.

 ## Acknowledgments & Prior Art

 We would like to acknowledge the prior art in the space of distributed actor systems which have inspired our design and thinking over the years.
 Most notably we would like to thank the Akka and Orleans projects, each showing independent innovation in their respective ecosystems and implementation approaches.
-As these are library-only solutions, they have to rely on wrapper types to perform the hiding of information, and/or source generation; we achieve the same goal by expanding the already present in Swift actor-isolation checking mechanisms.
+As these are library-only solutions, they have to rely on wrapper types to perform the hiding of information, and/or source generation; we achieve the same goal by expanding the actor-isolation checking mechanisms  already present in Swift.

 We would also like to acknowledge the Erlang BEAM runtime and Elixir language for a more modern take built upon the on the same foundations, which have greatly inspired our design, however take a very different approach to actor isolation (i.e. complete isolation, including separate heaps for actors).